Leixb/jutge_cli/README.rst

 code against all the test cases found in the database and output side by side differences using ``diff``.

-The command takes an executable file as parameter and tests it against the test cases in the database folder.
-You can specify an alternate diff program to use and its flags (separated by commas) through ``--diff-prog`` and ``--diff-flags``.
+The command takes a file that can be either an executable or source file or script of a supported language executable file as parameter and tests it against the test cases in the database folder.
+Note that if the program if a source file that needs to be compiled, ``jutge_cli`` will compile it to a file named after the original name with extension ``.x``.

+You can specify an other program to act as ``diff`` (such as ``colordiff``) and its flags (separated by commas) through ``--diff-prog`` and ``--diff-flags``.

 Example
 ^^^^^^^